Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Method

 Once the model has been trained using this loss function, its weights are loaded to calculate the cosine similarity between all pairs of images in the dataset.

-In the relaxing stage, the positive pairs are created like in the previous phase.
-However, the set $P$ is altered in such a way that if an image in the $P$ set has a similarity score less than 0.5 in the obtained representation space, it is removed from the $P$ set and is no longer considered a positive pair.
+In the relaxing stage, the positive pairs are created the same as in the previous phase.
+However, the set $P$ is altered in such a way that if an image in the $P$ set has a similarity score less than 0.5 in the obtained representation space, it is removed from the $P$ set and is no longer considered as a positive pair.
 This means that if, after the model is trained, assuming the $i$-th image is a positive pair for the anchor, which shows negative similarity in the resulted representation space, then it is not a good positive pair.
 More precisely, it does not have enough similarity even after enforcing it to be similar to the anchor, and so it is removed from the $P$ set.
-The same technique goes for the $Q$ set: if an image in the $Q$ set has a similarity score of more than 0.5 in the obtained representation space, it is removed from the $Q$ set and is no longer considered a negative pair.
+The same technique goes for the $Q$ set, which is if an image in the $Q$ set has a similarity score more than 0.5 in the obtained representation space, it is removed from the $Q$ set and is no longer considered as a negative pair.

-In this stage, we continue to use the same loss function as Eq.~\ref{floss-def}.
-However, in contrast to the first stage, $z_p$ now represents a positive pair in the $P$ set and is greater than $0.5$ in similarity with the anchor.
-Similarly, $z_q$ denotes a negative pair for $z_i$ in the $Q$ set and less than $0.5$ similarity with the anchor.
+In this stage, we continue to use the same loss funcion as Eq.~\ref{floss-def}.
+However, in contrast to the first stage, $z_p$ now represents a positive pair in the $P$ set, and greater than $0.5$ similarity with the anchor.
+Similarly, $z_q$ denotes as a negative pair for $z_i$ in the $Q$ set, and less than $0.5$ similarity with the anchor.
 The proposed contrastive learning method is summarized briefly in Algorithm \ref{algo}.